Skip to main content

 The initiative is coordinated by a small group of people with experience in different areas of refugee support work:

-The national core group, based in Montreal, Toronto and Vancouver Island, is supported by a variety of experts and organizations, with participants from small and large centres across the country.
+The national core group, based in Montreal, Toronto, Vancouver Island and Sherbrooke, is supported by a wide range of experts and organizations, with participants from small and large centres across the country.

 Interested in getting involved?
 Want to keep informed?
 Read more!